 The first thing to consider before purchasing an elliptical cross trainer is that they come in two main styles – front and rear drive.

-Rear drive elliptical cross trainers are called this because the drive axle is located behind the user on the machine.
-When you are using the machine you cannot see the drive wheel turning.
+Rear drive ellipticals are called this because the drive axle is located behind the user on the machine.
+When you are using the machine, you cannot see the drive wheel turning.

-The difference in the elliptical feel is up to personal choice, there is argument for and against both types.
+The difference is up to personal choice, there is argument for and against both types.
 To find out what you prefer, try both options before you buy.
-Rear elliptical cross trainers appear in gyms more regularly in the modern day than front drive machines.
+Rear elliptical cross trainers appear in gyms more regularly than front drive machines.

 Elliptical Cross Trainer Frames

-Most of the more popular machines have a stride length between 35cm and 55cm.
-An elliptical cross trainer with a short stride length could feel choppy in its motion instead of smooth and fluid.
-Some of the newer machines even have the ability to adjust the stride length which adds more versatility.
+More popular machines have a stride length between 35cm and 55cm.
+An elliptical cross trainer with a shorter stride length can feel choppy in its motion instead of smooth and fluid.
+Some newer machines have the ability to adjust the stride length which adds more versatility.

-Most of the inexpensive models have a magnetic resistance system in which a flywheel is surrounded by a u-shaped magnet that can reduce or increase the tension.
+Most models have a magnetic resistance system where the flywheel is surrounded by a u-shaped magnet that can reduce or increase tension.
 These are fairly quiet and effective.
-In the more advanced models you usually find an eddy current brake system (ECB).
+In more advanced models you can find an eddy current brake system (ECB).
 The ECB works with an aluminium wheel and an electromagnetic current that controls the tension.
 Because the ECB system doesn’t have any moving parts it’s more durable and reliable than other resistance systems.

 Console Controls and Displays

-The control panel will have some form of LCD (Liquid Crystal Display) or LED (Light Emitting Diode).
-They are available in all sorts of colours, shapes and sizes; much of the choice comes down to personal preference and what type of information you wish to see.
+The control panel will have some form of LCD or LED display.
+They are available in various colours, shapes and sizes; much of the choice comes down to your personal preference and what type of information you wish to see.

 Heart Rate Control

-Many elliptical cross trainers come with sensors for monitoring heart rate whilst exercising.
-The basic models have sensors for the user to grip which shows a read out of the heart rate.
-Better models have in built receivers which receive messages from a wireless chest strap; the information from a chest strap is more accurate than hand sensors.
+Many elliptical cross trainers come with sensors for monitoring your heart rate whilst exercising.
+Basic models have inbuilt sensors for the user to grip which shows a read out of your heart rate.
+More advanced models have a wireless chest strap, these are more accurate than hand sensors.

-The heart rate information allows the user to work within a prescribed zone as when set on the HRC (Heart Rate Control) program the treadmill will raise and lower the intensity of the workout to maintain your heart rate in that pre-set zone.
+Heart rate information allows you to work within a specific zone which can be set on the HRC (Heart Rate Control) programme.
+The elliptical cross trainer will then raise and lower the intensity of the workout to maintain your heart rate in that pre-set zone.
 These programs are great for achieving specific goals, particularly weight loss.

-Finally the most important consideration when purchasing an elliptical cross trainer is the company that supplies the product and the after-sales service and back-up spare parts.
+Finally, the most important consideration when purchasing an elliptical cross trainer is the company that supplies you the product.
+Do they offer after-sales services and back-up spare parts?

-This is a serious investment so be sure you are dealing with an established supplier that has a good history in the industry.
-Ensure they carry adequate stocks of spare parts and that they employ trained service technicians.
+An elliptical cross trainer is an investment, so be sure you are dealing with an established supplier that has a good history in the industry.
+Ensure they carry adequate stocks of spare parts and employ trained service technicians.
 This is especially important if you are purchasing online.